The conjugacy action of $S_n$ and modules induced from centralisers: The Lie and Foulkes characters

 \item (Alternating symmetric powers)

 and hence a multiplicity-free nonnegative integer combination of power-sums.

 \end{enumerate} \end{thm}

-\begin{proof} All parts follow from the corresponding parts of Theorem 3.2.
-Parts (1) and (3) use the calculation of $f_n(1)$ in Lemma 5.7; Parts (2) and (4) use the value of $f_n(-1)$ from Lemma 5.7.
-Equation (5.9.8) follows by applying the involution $\omega$ to Equation (5.9.7).
-Note that the right-hand side of (5.9.8) is now a nonnegative linear combination of power-sums. \end{proof}
+\begin{proof} All parts follow from the corresponding parts of Theorem 3.2 and Lemma 5.5.
+Parts (1) and (3) use the calculation of $f_n(1)$ in Lemma 5.5; Parts (2) and (4) use the value of $f_n(-1).$ Equation (5.6.8) follows by applying the involution $\omega$ to Equation (5.6.7).
+Note that the right-hand side of (5.6.8) is now a nonnegative linear combination of power-sums. \end{proof}

-By combining (5.9.1) and (5.9.8) as in Theorem 3.4, we obtain more linear combinations of power-sums that are Schur-positive.
-The same statement applies to adding and subtracting (5.9.5) and (5.9.6).
+By combining (5.6.1) and (5.6.8) as in Theorem 3.4, we obtain more linear combinations of power-sums that are Schur-positive.
+The same statement applies to adding and subtracting (5.6.5) and (5.6.6).

-Note also that when $k$ is prime, equation (5.9.1) coincides with the symmetric function $W_{n,k}$ of Theorem 4.23, thereby providing a concrete realisation of the representation.
+Note also that when $k$ is prime, equation (5.6.1) coincides with the symmetric function $W_{n,k}$ of Theorem 4.23, thereby providing a concrete realisation of the representation.
 In particular when $k=2$ we obtain, for the symmetric function $W_{n,2}$ which is a homogeneous polynomial of degree $n$ in the power-sums $p_1$ and $p_2:$

 \begin{cor} Let $f_n$ be the Frobenius characteristic of the representation $\exp{(4\pi i /n)}\uparrow_{C_n}^{S_n}.$ Then

 and the following polynomials in the power-sums $p_1, p_2$ and $p_4$ are Schur-positive: